 Access the search interface you want to test (typically a case creation form).

-Send a query for which the model is able to recommend items (see Review Coveo Machine Learning Model Information).
+Send a query for which the model is able to recommend items (see Review model information).

-In your browser developer tools, in the Network tab, under the Name column, select the latest request to the Search API.
+Back in your browser developer tools, under the Name column, select the latest request to the Search API.
 The request path should contain

 Select the Preview tab.
 You should now see the query response body.